 Should We Go to College Regardless?

-As you can see, they’re quite a few issues to consider if you are debating going into higher education.
-There are some people that consider a degree pointless.
+As you can see, there are quite a few issues to consider if you are debating going into higher education.
+There are some people who consider a degree pointless.
 But you have to decide on the industry, but it can show employers that a degree shows you have the ability to excel in your work.

 Explores issues of common interest to instructors, administrators, counselors, and policymakers in a broad range of adult and continuing education settings.